ExtraHop/metalsmith-sitemap/README.md

     ignoreFiles: [/test.xml/], // Matched files will be ignored
     output: 'sitemap.xml', // The location where the final sitemap should be placed
     urlProperty: 'seo.canonical', // Key for URL property
+    hostname: '', // hostname to use for URL, if needed
     modifiedProperty: 'modified', // Key for last modified property
     defaults: { // You can provide default values for any property in here
         priority: 0.5,